 TVA agrees to contributions to the IMPACT program, with the exception of the IMPACT Drug Testing Program, currently estimated to cost, on average, \$0.06 per hour.
 The current contribution of \$0.20 for each hour worked by contractor hourly employees in classifications represented by the Iron Workers may be modified by the mutual agreement of the parties at the annual wage conference.
 TVA and the Iron Workers agree to continue to review the IMPACT Drug Testing Program to determine, if in the future, TVA could agree to participate in and authorize additional contributions to this program.

-Original signed by 01-21-2014 Original signed by 12-19-2013 Katherine J. Black (date) Richard J. Ward (date) Senior Vice President First General Vice President Human Resources and International Association of Communications Bridge, Structural, Tennessee Valley Authority Reinforcing, and Ornamental Iron Workers
+Original signed by01-21-2014Original signed byKatherine J. Black

+Senior Vice President

+Human Resources and

+Communications(date)Richard J. Ward

+First General Vice President

+International Association of

+Bridge, Structural,

+Bridge, Structural, Reinforcing, and Ornamental Iron Workers